 Do the important things first?
 In my last post, I told you not to worry about the most important things.
 I just want you to start doing ANYTHING and start crossing things off of your list.
 Working on feeling accomplished and creating momentum is key to getting things done.
-But, there are some IMPORTANT things you should do first, but let me define important.
+However, there are some IMPORTANT things you should do first.

-Important is NOT that project you've been putting off, and it's not checking your email to make sure you don't have any fires to put out today.
-Important is any activity or task that creates energy for you rather than drain energy.
-Energy creating activities including drinking water, stretching, exercising, meditation, creative work, journaling, brainstorming, or anything that energizes you.
-Meeting a colleague or friend for coffee might energize you.
-Going for a challenging hike could be what energizes you.
-Taking a long hot shower could be it too.
-Whatever those things are, these are the most IMPORTANT things to do first thing in your day.
-In order to start doing these important activities first in your day, it takes a simple mind-set shift and tweak....
+Important is NOT that project you've been putting off; it's not checking your email to make sure you don't have any fires to put out today.
+Important is any activity or task that creates energy for you rather than draining it.
+Energy creating activities include drinking water, taking herbs, stretching, exercising, meditation, making art, journaling, brainstorming, or anything else that raises your vibration.
+Meeting a colleague or friend for coffee, going for a challenging hike, taking a long hot shower...
+These are the MOST IMPORTANT things to do first.
+It just takes a simple shift and a tweak.

-When we plan, whether it's a personal plan, a business marketing plan, or a non profit development plan, we assume we are going to be successful.
-We work hard to make sure the plan will lead us to success.
-But, there are many things that can cause delays and even derail us from our end goals and outcomes.
-But, most plans do not have a crisis component built into it.
-That is a mistake because ANYTHING could go wrong, I've seen some of the best laid plans fail miserably because something went wrong.
+When we plan, whether it's for personal, small business, or non-profit development planning, the assumption is a successful outcome.
+We work hard to make sure the plan will lead us to profitability.
+But, many things cause delays or derail us from our end game.
+Most plans do not have a crisis component built into it, which is a mistake.
+ANYTHING could go wrong.
+I've seen some of the best-laid plans fail miserably because something went wrong.

-By the time Friday afternoon rolls around, I can feel that my body is ready to stop.
-My focus starts to go onto other things like baking, sewing projects, house shopping, hiking, getting the garden ready....everything else but business related work.
-Though I'd LOVE to stop and just dive right in to these other projects, I can't do that always.
-There is an endless list of things to get to in my business.
-I get even more weird about finishing my week a few hours early because, we're supposed to work until 5pm, AT LEAST, if we want to advance our careers, or so I've been reading.
-"Lean In" is what Sheryl Sandberg COO of Facebook tells us in her new book.
-But, all I want to do is lean into some of my red forest cupcakes that I'm dying to make!
+By the time Friday afternoon rolls around, I feel like I've hit a wall.
+My focus starts to go onto other things like baking, sewing, house shopping, hiking, getting the garden ready....anything but business-related tasks.
+Though I'd LOVE to dive into these more meditative projects, there is an endless list of things I need to address for my company.
+Apparently, we're supposed to work until 5 pm, AT LEAST, if we want to advance our careers.
+Or so we are told in "Lean In" according to Sheryl Sandberg COO of Facebook.
+But, all I want to lean into are the red forest cupcakes that I'm dying to make!...

-If the breakdown is inevitable and you just couldn't avoid it, (read about avoiding a breakdown by clicking here) see the immense opportunity in it.
-Yes, I know, when you are down, destroyed, and lying on the side of the road smoking (reference to my car) there IS opportunity.
+If the breakdown is inevitable and you just can't avoid it, (read about avoiding a breakdown by clicking here) find the immense opportunity in it.
+I know...when you are down, destroyed, and lying on the side of the road smoking (a reference to my car) there IS an opportunity.
 Don't roll your eyes.
 I know this sounds woo woo, but maybe Deepak can change your mind.

-Deepak Chopra, a person I greatly admire, says that in every problem we face there is an opportunity that awaits you.
-It's your choice whether you seize it or not.
-In order to seize it, you must recognize that the opportunity exists.
+Deepak Chopra, who I greatly admire, tells us, in every problem we face there is an opportunity that awaits.
+It's your choice, whether you seize it or not.
+To seize it, you must recognize that the opportunity exists.

-When you recognize, you gain the chance to rebuild.
-Even in the wake of complete annihilation you can pick yourself, or your business, or your car up and start again.
+When you recognize the problem, you gain the chance to rebuild.
+Even in the wake of complete annihilation, you can pick yourself up, or even your business or your car up and start again...

 Breakdowns.
 It can happen.
 In fact, it happened to me, or shall I say, it happened to my car.
 But, it feels like a personal breakdown too.
 So why did this breakdown occur and what can I learn from it?
 Well to start, a key gauge in the car made it look like everything was fine.
 No lights were flashing, no check engine alerts.
 From where I was sitting, all seemed fine.
 Then yesterday, I heard this horrible knocking sound coming from the engine.
 Today, it broke down.